Acing Regulatory Compliance With Automated Loan Decisioning

 - Dodd-Frank Wall Street Reform and Consumer Protection Act 2010

-How can lenders employ modern loan origination software to enable automated loan decisioning?
-We consider this a three-step process which involves your legal department, employees who are well-versed in the key phases of your lending cycle (applications, underwriting, funding, and servicing), and complementary compliance services.
+How can lenders employ modern loan and lease origination software to enable automated decisioning?
+It’s a three-step process involving your legal department, lending professionals knowledgeable about your lending cycle (applications, underwriting, funding, and servicing), and services that help you comply with relevant federal and state regulations.

 - Determine which regulations apply to your practices.
-Seek guidance from your legal team in interpreting and applying regulations, particularly when you have lending operations in multiple states, and are subject to varying state lending regulations.
+Seek guidance from your legal team in interpreting and applying regulations, particularly if you have operations in multiple states.
+Evolving regulations may require a review of how you currently implement those regulations.

 - Translate regulations into workflows and decision rules.
-The majority of lending regulations are concerned with equitable treatment of applicants and borrowers.
-However, in some instances, such as the Servicemembers Civil Relief Act, special verification steps are required.
-But, in essence, regulations are sets of directives.
-They can be translated into workflows and decision rules that consistently execute the steps of your lending processes to comply with relevant regulations.
+The majority of lending regulations are concerned with the equitable treatment of applicants and borrowers.
+Essentially, these regulations are directives that can be translated into workflows and decision rules that consistently execute the steps of your lending processes in compliance with relevant regulations.
+Workflows and decision rules eliminate the variability of decisions made by underwriters who may not consistently apply the regulations as a result of human error.

 - Integrate specialized compliance services.
-These companies closely follow the ever-changing regulations and provide support services and complementary software to ensure calculations, fees, annual percentage rate maximums, and notifications are properly executed per federal and state guidelines.
+These companies closely monitor the ever-changing regulations and provide support services and software that can be easily integrated into your loan and lease processes.
+These services ensure calculations, fees, annual percentage rate maximums, and notifications are properly executed per federal and state guidelines.

-In some ways, this may be the most challenging part of the compliance puzzle.
-You’re all too familiar with the challenge of interpreting complex federal and state lending regulations.
-However, success in the lending industry demands that you remain current, anticipating and adapting to inevitable changes.
-In addition to your legal group, numerous banking, credit union, finco, government, and professional services resources are available to help navigate, correctly interpret, and apply lending regulations.
-We can recommend these reports that offer an overall perspective of the compliance climate:
+This may be the most challenging part of the compliance puzzle.
+Interpreting complex federal and state lending regulations is difficult enough as is.
+However, success in the lending industry demands that you remain current.
+In addition to your legal group, government regulatory agencies and professional services resources are available to help you correctly navigate, interpret, and apply relevant lending regulations.

 Translate Regulations Into Workflows and Decision Rules